giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 ```

 Near the base and the top, the centre of the differentiation interval is shifted inside the valid CSF domain.
 This allows the same central-difference formula to be used without evaluating sections outside the pole.

+**This is only possible because `Mx(z)` and `My(z)` are pointwise evaluations of a continuous field, not entries in a pre-discretized list of sections.** The step `dz` is a free numerical choice, unconstrained by any underlying structural mesh, and the window can be shifted to any valid axial coordinate - including non-grid points near the boundaries - without approximation.
+In a discretized model, this shift would require interpolation between fixed nodes; here, it is simply another query to the generating field.

 The functions involved are: